INTRODUCTION TO ALFRED KORZYBSKI'S GENERAL SEMANTICS

 A confused or incorrect thinking has repercussions on the ways we express ourselves, and is reflected in them, hence uncertain or distorted verbal communication between individuals.

 In our civilization, we got a high degree of technical development; in other domains, primitive level :

-- in technical domain : mathematical language, the structure of which is similar to the structure of facts.
+- in technical domain : mathematical language, which structure is similar to the structure of facts.

 - in the domain of institutions and human affairs, there is a discrepancy between the structure of facts and the structure of language.